Ricotta Pound Cake

 What is Cake Flour?

-Cake flour, for those who don’t know, is a low protein flour that’s milled into a fine consistency.
+Cake flour, for those who don’t know, is a low-protein flour that’s milled into a fine consistency.
 It has about 7-9% protein, while all-purpose flour, which is a harder flour, has between 10-12%.
-What this means, when baking, is that cake flour’s lower protein means less gluten is formed as you mix the batter together.
+What this means, when baking, is that cake flour’s lower protein means less gluten is formed as you mix the batter.
 And less gluten formation equals a much softer, fluffier, more delicate texture.

-All-purpose flour, bread flour and cake flour are three types of flours I typically keep in my pantry, but not everyone does this.
+All-purpose flour, bread flour, and cake flour are three types of flour I typically keep in my pantry, but not everyone does this.
 So here is a cake flour substitute that you can whip up in a pinch.

-• Step 1: Measure 1 cup all-purpose flour.
+• Step 1: Measure 1 cup of all-purpose flour.
 Remove 2 level Tablespoons.

 • Step 2: Measure level 2 Tablespoons of cornstarch.
 Add to the flour.

 • Step 3: Sift this mixture together 2-3 times.
-Sifting is important because it properly mixes the two ingredients together, but it also aerates the mixture, so the consistency is like real cake flour.
+Sifting is important because it properly mixes the two ingredients, but it also aerates the mixture, so the consistency is like real cake flour.

 • Step 4: Measure 1 cup from this mixture.
 Note: because sifting can produce more volume because it adds air, you may have a little extra left over to be discarded.